mvolkmann/blog/src/zig.md

 };
 ```

-Log messages can be scoped to a particular part of an application.
+Log messages can be scoped to a particular part of an project.
 This is useful for better identifying log messages and
-for filtering log output from specific parts of an application.
+for filtering log output from specific parts of a project.

 Use the following instead of `std.log` to scope the log messages.